top of page

 A best book of the year from

-Ari Tison is a Bribri poet and the author of YA hybrid poetry & prose novel Saints of the Household (2023) and another YA (2025) with FSG/Macmillan.
-Saints of the Household was the winner of the 2024 Walter Dean Myers Award, the winner of the 2024 Pura Belpré Award, a finalist for the William C. Morris Award, and was a Junior Library Guild Gold selection.
+Ari Tison (Bribri) is the award-winning poet and author of YA hybrid poetry & prose novel Saints of the Household (2023) with FSG/Macmillan.
+Saints of the Household was the winner of the 2024 Walter Dean Myers Award, the winner of the 2024 Pura Belpré Award, the winner of the Amelia Walden Award, the winner of the Américas Award, and a finalist for the William C. Morris Award and the International Literacy Award.
 Saints was chosen as a Best Book of the Month by Amazon, and Best Book of 2023 by Kirkus Reviews, School Library Journal, New York Public Library, BCCB, and Chicago Public Library along with receiving starred trade reviews from Kirkus, BCCB, and SLJ.
 Ari was chosen as a 2023 Publishers Weekly Flying Start.

 Author